bem-archive/bem-tools/docs/depsjs/depsjs.en.md

 @import url(blocks/button/button.css);
 ```

-Building process is the same for any other required technology (e.g. JS, templates, documentation).
+Building process is the same for any other required technology (for example, JS, templates, documentation).

-Let's assume that the BEM tree is changed in runtime, and in the user's browser, a `desktop.blocks/button` block includes an `e1` element from `common.blocks/button` block.
+Assume that the BEM tree is changed in runtime, and in the user's browser, a `desktop.blocks/button` block includes an `e1` element from `common.blocks/button` block.

 Here is how we could define this dependency in `desktop.blocks/button/button.deps.js`:
 ```js